DonateLife Week 2014

 DonateLife Week is Australia's national awareness week to promote organ and tissue donation.
 In 2014, DonateLife Week will be held from Sunday 23 February to Sunday 2 March.

-DonateLife Week is a key part of the Australian Government's national reform agenda to increase organ and tissue donation and transplantation outcomes and is led by the Organ and Tissue Authority.
+DonateLife Week is a key part of the Australian Government's national reform programme to increase organ and tissue donation for transplantation and is led by the Organ and Tissue Authority (OTA).

 Events will be taking place across Australia during DonateLife Week to encourage all Australians to have the chat with their loved ones about their decision to become an organ and tissue donor.

 Organ and tissue donation saves lives.
 One donor can transform the lives of up to 10 people and significantly improve the lives of many more.